david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ### Edit the Extractor Extension Template File

 For the *cosh* custom layer, the generated extractor extension does not need to be modified because the layer parameters are used without modification.
 Below is a walkthrough of the Python code for the extractor extension that appears in the file  *$CLWS/cl_cosh/user_mo_extensions/front/tf/cosh_ext.py*.
+1. Using your favorite text editor, open the extractor extension source file *$CLWS/cl_cosh/user_mo_extensions/front/tf/cosh_ext.py*
-1. The class is defined with the unique name *coshFrontExtractor* that inherits from the base extractor *FrontExtractorOp* class.
+2. The class is defined with the unique name *coshFrontExtractor* that inherits from the base extractor *FrontExtractorOp* class.
 The class variable *op* is set to the name of the layer operation and *enabled* is set to whether the Model Optimizer should use (*True*) or exclude (*False*) the layer during processing.
 ```python
 class coshFrontExtractor(FrontExtractorOp):
     op = 'cosh'